 Psalm 127 Commentary

-Children are a heritage from the LORD.
-Blessed is the man who is full of them.
-You immediately know the scripture is talking about the blessedness that you don’t work for; the blessedness that you cannot actually work for.
+The scripture is talking about the blessedness that you don’t work for; the blessedness that you cannot actually work for.
 So it’s not the physical house since we have seen many wicked people build and actually live in their mansions.
-We have seen money provide physical insurance against all sorts of losses.
-But the scripture is not talking about this kind of blessedness that you can work for.

 Children are a heritage; so is blessedness.
 What a perfect picture!
-The gift of God is free but it remains a gift.
+The gift of God is free, but it remains a gift.
 It must be given by the LORD Jesus Christ.

 And the ending to this psalm offers more thoughts about the final judgment.
-The blessed man stands in court but he doesn’t suffer shame because of his ‘children’.
-It speaks of the advantage, of final salvation, and of final restoration all on account of the gift we cannot work for.
+The blessed man stands in court, but he doesn’t suffer shame because of his ‘children’.
+It speaks of the advantage, of final salvation, and of final restoration, all on account of the gift we cannot work for.
 Salvation is a free gift.
 Men and women can receive it.

 So, unless the LORD builds the house, the builders build in vain.
 What a scripture!